 Outstaffing is a form of cooperation when we employ your software development staff and Belitsoft becomes the official employer.
 Our experience helps us to accelerate the implementation of any IT project and quickly gather a team of qualified experts for you.
 We invite you to start a mutually beneficial collaboration.
 Just contact us!

 There might be different reasons why you need outstaffing.
-For example, if you have qualified staff in Poland working not officially for you.
+For example, if you have qualified staff working not officially for you.
 In that case, outstaffing is a good idea for you as it will help to: